What is workplace bullying?

-The Fair Work Act says a worker is bullied if, while at work, an individual or a group repeatedly behaves unreasonably towards that worker, and that behaviour creates a risk to that worker’s health and safety.
+Bullying happens when you are at work and an individual, or group of people, repeatedly behaves unreasonably towards you, and that behaviour creates a risk to your health and safety.

 The key elements to remember are that the behaviour needs to be:

 - and must impact your health and safety

 Bullying can take the form of verbal, physical, psychological, or social abuse by an individual or group of people in the workplace.